zhrexx/fe/doc/impl.md

 ##### Number
 Numbers store a `Number` in the `cdr` part of the `object`.
-By default `Number` is a `float`, but any value can be used so long as it is equal or smaller in size than an `object` pointer.
+By default `Number` is a `float`, but any value can be used so long as it is equal or smaller than an `object` pointer.
 If a different type of value is used, `fe_read()` and `fe_write()` must also be updated to handle the new type correctly.